KungPhoo/ba67-basic/readme.md

 **NOTE** If you break the program with the `ESC` key, the characters 0..127 (ASCII set) reset to the defaults.

+### CHDIR
+**Usage:** `CHDIR directory`

+Change into the given directory.

+The CHDIR command also supports wild-card characters. use `CHDIR ".."` to go one directory level up.

+BA67 uses the forward slash `/` on all platforms as as directory separator.

+The spacial command `CHDIR "CLOUD"` is described in the `CLOUD` command.

 ### CLOUD
 **Usage:** `CLOUD email$ [, server$]`